 The Governance Committee solicits and receives recommendations for potential director candidates from stockholders, management, directors and other sources.
-The Board will select nominees based on independence, reputation, integrity, diversity of experience and background, depth of experience in business, finance or administration, familiarity with national and international business matters, familiarity with the company's industry, other professional commitments, the ability to exercise sound judgment, and other relevant factors.
+The Board will select nominees based on independence, reputation, integrity, diversity of experience and background, depth of business experience, familiarity with national and international business matters, familiarity with the company's industry, other professional commitments, the ability to exercise sound judgment, and other relevant factors.